annaescalada/annaescalada/README.md

 # Hi, I'm Anna 👋

-Full Stack Engineer in Barcelona | TypeScript • Node.js • React • AWS
+Full Stack Engineer in Barcelona.
 Backend-focused, cloud-curious, and always building something new.
 When I'm not coding, I'm at the piano 🎹

 ## Tech Stack